nbicocchi/learn-java-core/README.md

 ### FAQ
 Developing a project at home is the goal of the course?
 > **No!
 The goal is not developing a home project!
-The goal of the course is learning how to code in Java and Python**.
+The goal of the course is learning how to code in Java**.
 Developing a project is only a (hopefully fun) way to learn the language.

 Can we develop the project in groups of 3 people?
 > No, you can develop a project alone or with 1 colleague.
 Groups should be composed of teammates with comparable coding skills.
 Exceptions to this rule are negatively evaluated.